 On weekends Oregon’s capital city is closing portions of three streets in the downtown core to allow for more dining space.
 On State Street, you’ll find local favorites like Ritter’s Housemade Foods, which has added more outdoor sidewalk tables to enjoy an “Oregonzola” burger with rosemary fries.
 There’s also Wild Pear, for its reliable Northwest cuisine with Asian influences.
 Taproot Lounge & Cafe — known for healthy bowls, salads and smoothies — has expanded into parking spaces out front and has even added a DJ for a street-party atmosphere.
 Nearby Court Street is home to brunch destination The Kitchen on Court Street and Venti’s Cafe, where both have placed metal tables and chairs under the illuminated awnings that line the historic district.

 As part of Grants Pass’ “Dine in the District” program, the city on the Rogue River is erecting barriers in parking spots downtown to create protected space for more outdoor tables.
-This summertime initiative is benefiting restaurants like Bohemian Bar & Bistro, a great spot for a glass of Rogue Valley wine on the new outdoor patio that stays open until 10 p.m., a little later than many in the area.
+This summertime initiative is benefiting restaurants like Bohemian Bar & Bistro, a great spot for a glass of Rogue Valley wine on the new outdoor patio.
 Wine bar The Twisted Cork and The Haul, a gastropub around the corner, are also both great spots with newly expanded outdoor space.

-Just south on Interstate 5, you can find plenty of ways to support local businesses in Ashland during the city’s socially distanced Ashland Summer Celebration, scheduled to run each weekend from July through the end of September.
-There’s a different theme each weekend, such as wellness, wine, the outdoors, art, music and harvest.
+Just south on Interstate 5, you can find plenty of ways to support local businesses in Ashland during the city’s socially distanced Ashland Summer Celebration, with dates to be scheduled on weekends between July and September.
 Visitors can roam the main thoroughfare downtown during the celebrations since it will be closed to cars to open up outdoor dining.
 Look for notable Ashland restaurants like global small-plates specialist Brickroom Gathering House and MÄS, featuring inventive Cascadian cuisine.